Aromatherapy is a modern term for an ancient healing practice that has been used for thousands of years.

 Pitta Dosha – (Fire & Water)

-The Pitta nature is hot, sharp, and intense and is balanced by using cooling, soothing, and calming botanicals.
+Pitta is hot, sharp, and intense, and it can be balanced by using cooling, soothing, and calming botanicals.
 Essential oils to use would be chamomile, clary sage, fennel, jasmine, lavender, lemon balm, lime, mandarin, neroli, peppermint, rose, sandalwood, tea tree, vanilla, and wintergreen.

 Kapha Dosha – (Water & Earth)

-The Kapha nature is cool, heavy, and slow and is balanced by using stimulating, warming, and cleansing aromatics.
+The Kapha nature is cool, heavy, and slow, and it can be balanced by using stimulating, warming, and cleansing aromatics.
 Essential oils to use would be anise, basil, bergamot, camphor, cedarwood, cinnamon, clary sage, clove, eucalyptus, frankincense, ginger, grapefruit, neroli, myrrh, rosemary, sage, sweet orange, and wintergreen.

 Carrier oils: mustard seed, almond, and grape seed oil.